Dublin, Ireland

 By any other name.

 A walking town: Guinness Brewery, IMMA at Kilmainham Hospital, Phoenix Park, Georgian squares, galleries, along the canals, the Liffey, Sandymount strand.
-Try to catch Pat Liddy giving one of his always excellent tours.
+Try to catch Pat Liddy hosting one of his always excellent walking tours.

-A writer's town: Jonathan Swift, Oscar Wilde, James Joyce, Sean O'Casey, John Millington Synge, William Butler Yeats, Bram Stoker, George Bernard Shaw, Flan O'Brien, Samuel Beckett, Brendan Behan, Patrick Kavanagh, Roddy Doyle.
+A writer's town: Jonathan Swift, Oscar Wilde, James Joyce, Sean O'Casey, John Millington Synge, William Butler Yeats, Bram Stoker, George Bernard Shaw, Flan O'Brien, Samuel Beckett, Brendan Behan, Patrick Kavanagh, Roddy Doyle, Edna O'Brien.

 The writers do the talking.